integritee-network/IntegriteeWiki/for-developers/demos/offchain-worker-demo.md

 The CLI client (called by a script) is then used to perform transactions and query state for the `Alice` and `Bob` accounts.
 Transactions like `balance_transfer` are encrypted and then submitted to the parentchain.
 An offchain-worker then imports the parentchain block (upon finalization), decrypts and executes any transactions it finds.
 Both offchain-workers execute these transactions in parallel, there is no exchange of state or transaction information (like there is for the sidechain validateer).

+The sequence in the demo is as follows:

+1. Create incognito accounts for Alice and Bob, these are not disclosed to the public
+2. Shield funds on Alice's account, i.e. moving funds from Alice's public, on-chain account to her incognito account
+3. Transfer a fraction of the funds on Alice's incognito account to Bob's incognito account
+4. Un-shield the remaining funds on Alice's incognito account, moving them back to Alice's on-chain account
+5. Check balances on Alice's public on-chain account and her incognito account

+The demo executes this sequence twice and verifies the balances are correct after each run.

+For those who are interested in the demo script, can find it [here](TODO).

 ## Run the offchain-worker demo

 In order to run the demo, clone the worker repository: